ad-freiburg/sparqloscope/README.md

 ### Further information

+An interactive web app for the evaluation results on various engines can be found at <https://purl.org/ad-freiburg/sparqloscope-evaluation>.

-Detailed setup instructions can be found in the [setup documentation](docs/setup.md).
+Detailed setup instructions for running Sparqloscope can be found in the [setup documentation](docs/setup.md).

 Details on the precomputation queries, placeholders and template queries are described in [query-templates.yaml](query-templates.yaml).
 The exact procedure of benchmark generation is documented in [generate-benchmark.py](generate-benchmark.py).